-The aim of this Challenge is to develop an automated non-surgical system, which can be used in rats and mice, to measure activity and temperature over a minimum of a 24 hour period.
+The aim of this Challenge was to develop an automated non-surgical system, which could be used in rats and mice, to measure activity and temperature over a minimum of a 24 hour period.

 Yip P, Chapman G, Sillito R, et al. (2019).Studies on long term behavioural changes in group-housed rat models of brain and spinal cord injury using an automated home cage recording system.
 Journal of Neuroscience Methods 321:49-63. https://doi.org/10.1016/j.jneumeth.2019.04.005

 Tse K, Sillito R, Keerie A, et al. (2018).
 Pharmacological validation of individual animal locomotion, temperature and behavioural analysis in group-housed rats using a novel automated home cage analysis system: A comparison with the modified Irwin test.
 Journal of pharmacological and toxicological methods 1;94:1-3. doi.org/10.1016/j.vascn.2018.03.008.

 Further pharmacological validation of an automated home cage monitoring system in rats.